-Conflict management is grounded on the principle that conflict lies at the center piece of emotional distress.
+Conflict management is grounded on the principle that conflict lies at the centerpiece of emotional distress.
 Conflict might occur internally, interpersonally, or externally (situation-dependent).
 These issues may be the result of one or more core concerns that are recurring, leading to conflict.
-Most conflicts are because of differences and cannot not truly be resolved.
+Most conflicts are because of differences and cannot truly be resolved.
 There the goal of managing conflict is to clearly understand each position and to compromise when these differences create an impasse.

 People who learn how to manage conflict develop the skills necessary to adequately address any future circumstances that might otherwise result in conflict or impasse.
 During treatment, our therapist will characteristically note any core concerns and encourage the exploration of these concerns.
 A therapist will also evaluate patterns of interaction, address negative communication patterns, and model effective dialoguing skills.
 Over the course of therapy, you will learn how to avoid emotional detours, how to communicate safely, and how to manage emotional distress.

 The therapy involves skills training in efforts to help you learn how to redirect conflict without emotional detouring.
 With your therapist, you will incorporate imagery and communication as the primary tools for exploration and problem-solving.
 We will teach you skills that can allow you to apply these strategies when facing difficult situations.
 These skills may also help prevent conflict in the future.

 Conflict management therapy aims to manage conflict in a positive way.
 In our day to day life, conflict is a normal and healthy part of daily functioning.
 However, when conflict is mismanaged, it can harm a relationship.
 Yet, when handled in a respectful and positive way, conflict provides an opening for growth, ultimately strengthening the relationship.